qqyfly/text_mining_project/README.md

 ## Folder structure
 - `code/`: Contains the ipython notebooks for the experiments.
-- `report/`: Contains the latex src code and pdf file for the report.

 ## Reminder
 - The code is tested on Google Colab with GPU enabled.